 The application details (plans, submissions etc) can only be viewed at Council's Service Centres.
 Should you wish to obtain copies of these documents, proof of identity will be required in accordance with Regulation 34 of the Development Regulations (2008) and a fee is also payable in accordance with the aforementioned Regulation.

-Current Category 2 and Category 3 Public Notifications
+Current Category 2 and 3 Public Notices (PDF)

 Category 1, 2 or 3 Developments

 There are three categories of public notification.
 Category 1 and Category 2 forms of development are listed in the Development Regulations (2008) and may also be listed in individual zones within the Council's Development Plan.
 If an application is categorised as either a Category 2 or 3 form of development there exists an opportunity to lodge a representation which must be lodged on the appropriate form within the specified time.
 Representations received after the stipulated deadline are deemed invalid and are not considered by the Council.

 Category 1 covers 'development' which is exempt from public notification, and usually relates to uses that you would expect within a zone and which are not on a zone boundary where a conflict may arise.
 Examples might include: